 4. Ads Take Less Time To Produce

 Mobile marketing ads are short and sweet because they appear on small screens.
 That means shorter copy, smaller images, and shorter videos.
-While it’s perfectly understandable to take your time figuring out what to say in your ads, the actual creation of the ads won’t take long at all.
+While it’s perfectly understandable to take your time figuring out what to say in your ads, the ads’ actual creation won’t take long.

 5. More Shareable Content